CancerRxGene/gdsctools/doc/source/quickstart.rst

 For now, we do not need to enter into the details of the expected data structure; it should be a CSV or TSV file as in this :download:`IC50 example <../../share/data/test_IC50.csv>` file.

-.. seealso:: more details about the data format can be found in the :ref:`data` section as well as links to retrieve IC50 data sets.
+.. seealso:: More details about the data format can be found in the :ref:`data` section as well as links to retrieve IC50 data sets.

 Although all functionalities could be imported using::